This publication shows the hunting and trapping methods of Afrikan peoples in two volumes that are bound together.

 Dans cette publication il ya des familles, des genres et des espèces des reptiles écailleux et des batraciens malgaches de Madagascar que l'auteur connus.

 The Harvard African Expedition of 1926-1927 was planned for the purpose of making a biological and medical survey of Liberia, which apparently was that country of Africa about which the least was known in those respects.
 It was also planned, after the survey was completed, to cross the continent of Africa from the west to the east coast, travelling particularly through the Belgian Congo, and to make comparative studies in these regions.
 This program was carried out.
-This publication is the result of this expedition.

 This book can be thought of as a new publication of all the books about the game and hunting in Africa at the time of publication.
 Hunting with a rifle is not the main focus of this book, but rather the life of an animal catcher.